Arlene McCarthy, PT, MS, DPT

 Rolando is an Associate Professor in the Doctor of Physical Therapy Program at California State University Sacramento.
 He is a contributing faculty member at the University of St. Augustine Health Sciences, and adjunct faculty at Samuel Merritt University.
 He has been a program faculty in the Kaiser Northern California Neurologic Residency Program since 2008.
 Rolando teaches in the neuromuscular content, physical agents and electrotherapy, research, therapeutic exercise, and teaching and learning.
 He is a board-certified clinical specialist in geriatrics and a member of the American Physical Therapy Association.
 He is a section editor of the Umphred Neurological Rehabilitation 6th edition text and an associate editor of the Goodman Differential Diagnosis for Physical Therapists 6th edition text.

 Preeti received her BSc and MSc in Physiotherapy from University of Mumbai, India and PhD in Physical Therapy and Rehabilitation Sciences from University of Iowa, USA.
 She was an Assistant Professor at Des Moines University and Fresno State University teaching content in neurologic Physical Therapy and evidence based practice.
-She graduated from Kaiser Permanente’s Neurologic Physical Therapy Residency in 2013.
+She graduated from Kaiser Permanente Neurologic Physical Therapy Residency in 2013.
 She has worked as a Physical Therapist in different clinical settings with variety of patients.
-She is an Assistant Professor at University of the Pacific, Stockton and also an adjunct instructor at Kaiser Permanente’s Neurologic Physical Therapy Residency program.
+She is an Assistant Professor at University of the Pacific, Stockton, an adjunct instructor and faculty member at Kaiser Permanente Neurologic Physical Therapy Residency program.
 She also works with clients with neurologic conditions in outpatient setting.
+Preeti is a board certified neurologic clinical specialist.

 Monica Rivera, PT, MS